darsto/spooky/INSTALL.md

 First of all, install Android [NDK][5] & [SDK][6] (scroll to the bottom of the page for just an SDK).
 C++ cores are known to build with a [standalone toolchain][7].

-The following three ABIs should cover most of the CPU architectures used by Android devices:
+The following four ABIs should cover most of the CPU architectures used by Android devices:
 * armeabi (ARMv5, ARMv6)
 * armeabi-v7a (ARMv7)
 * x86